okta/okta-signin-widget/README.md

 - PKCE is enabled by default for new SPA (Single-page) applications
 - You can configure your existing Single-page application to use `PKCE` under the `General Settings` for your application in the Okta Admin UI.
-- To complete the flow, your client application should handle the code passed to `redirectUri` and use it to obtain tokens.
-You can test for a code in the URL using [hasTokensInUrl()](#hastokensinurl).
-The [okta-auth-js](https://github.com/okta/okta-auth-js#pkce-oauth-20-flow) library is used to retreive the code from the URL and exchange it for tokens.
-An instance of `okta-auth-js` is used by the Signin Widget and exposed as `authClient`.
 - We also provide higher-level [Javascript OIDC SDKs](https://github.com/okta/okta-oidc-js) for several frameworks, including [React](https://github.com/okta/okta-oidc-js/tree/master/packages/okta-react), [Angular](https://github.com/okta/okta-oidc-js/tree/master/packages/okta-angular) and [Vue](https://github.com/okta/okta-oidc-js/tree/master/packages/okta-vue).
 These SDKs are built on `okta-auth-js` and are fully compatible with the Signin Widget.
 - Complete samples are available for:
   - [React](https://github.com/okta/samples-js-react/tree/master/custom-login)